fugitivelabs/yote/README.md

 (important note: update your docker file when you create a new project that uses https. you will need to change the folder from "/yote/*" to your project name)

-TO RUN WITH HTTPS IN PRODUCTION INSTANCE docker run -p 80:80 -p 443:443 -t -i --link redis:redis --link mongodb:mongodb --name NAME -e NODE_ENV=production fugitive bs/NAME
+TO RUN WITH HTTPS IN PRODUCTION INSTANCE docker run -p 80:80 -p 443:443 -t -i --link mongodb:mongodb --name NAME -e NODE_ENV=production fugitive bs/NAME

 SENDING EMAILS